The Olivet Discourse

 End of diversion:

 Luke 21:24 “And they shall fall by the edge of the sword, and shall be led away captive into all nations: and Jerusalem shall be trodden down of the Gentiles, until the times of the Gentiles be fulfilled.”
 As you can see in the abomination of desolation study, Israel won’t be led captive into any nations at that unparalelled time mentioned in the Matthew 24:1-31 and Mark 13:1-27 passages.
-I believe Zechariah 13:6-9 speaks to that time of unparalelled persecution unlike any time before or after where 2/3 will be killed and 1/3 will escape into the wilderness.
+I believe Zechariah 13:6-9 speaks to that time of unparalelled persecution unlike any time before or after where 2/3 will be killed, or cut off from God through acceptance of the man of sin, and 1/3 will escape into the wilderness.
 (Revelation 12:12-14) A remnant will be saved out of this time, among them the 144,000.

 After the end of this diversion, verse 25 picks up with Matthew and Mark talking about the sun/moon/star event (6th seal), the powers of heaven shaken, and seeing the Son of man coming in a cloud with power and great glory.